opentap/opentap/doc/Developer Guide/Plugin Packaging and Versioning/Readme.md

 ### SourceUrl Element
 The **SourceUrl** element in the configuration file is a link to the package source code.
 This is intended for open sourced projects.

+### SourceLicense Element
+The license of the open sources project.
+Must be a [SPDX identifier](https://spdx.org/licenses/).

 ### File Element
 The **File** element inside the configuration file supports the following attributes: